NVIDIA Corporation

 Revenue by Reportable Segments

-| ($ in millions) | |||||||||||||||||||||||
+($ in millions)

 Operating Income by Reportable Segments

-| ($ in millions) | |||||||||||||||||||||||
+($ in millions)

-Graphics revenue – The year over year increase was driven by sales of our Blackwell architecture.
+Graphics revenue – The year-over-year increase in the first quarter of fiscal year 2027 was driven by sales of our Blackwell architecture.

 Concentration of Revenue

 We refer to customers who purchase products directly from NVIDIA as direct customers, such as AIBs, distributors, ODMs, OEMs, CSPs, AI model makers, and system integrators.
 Certain direct customers may use either internal resources or third-party system integrators to complete their build.
-We refer to indirect customers as those who purchase products through our direct customers; indirect customers include CSPs, Neocloud builders, AI model makers, enterprises, and public sector entities.
+We refer to indirect customers as those who purchase products through our direct customers; indirect customers include CSPs, AI Clouds, AI model makers, enterprises, and public sector entities.
 Our revenue is concentrated among a limited number of direct and indirect customers and this trend may continue.

-Direct Customers – For fiscal year 2026, sales to one direct customer represented 22% of total revenue and sales to another direct customer represented 14% of total revenue, all of which were primarily attributable to the Compute & Networking segment.
+Direct Customers – For the first quarter of fiscal year 2027, three direct customers represented 21%, 17%, and 16% of total revenue, all of which was primarily attributable to the Compute & Networking segment.

-Indirect Customers – Indirect customer revenue is an estimation based upon multiple factors including customer purchase order information, product specifications, internal sales data, and other sources.
-Indirect customers primarily purchase our products through system integrators and distributors.
 We generate a significant amount of our revenue from a limited number of indirect customers, some individually representing 10% or more of our revenue.
 Certain companies purchase cloud and related services through various direct and indirect customers.
-We estimate that one AI research and deployment company contributed to a meaningful amount of our revenue purchasing cloud services from our customers in fiscal year 2026.
+We estimate that one AI research and deployment company contributed to a meaningful amount of our revenue by purchasing cloud services from our customers in the first quarter of fiscal year 2027.

 Gross Profit and Gross Margin

-Provisions for inventory and excess inventory purchase obligations totaled $7.2 billion and $3.7 billion for fiscal years 2026 and 2025, respectively, including $4.5 billion associated with H20 excess inventory and purchase obligations for the first quarter of fiscal year 2026.
-Sales of previously reserved inventory and settlements of excess inventory purchase obligations resulted in a provision release of $1.5 billion and $689 million for fiscal years 2026 and 2025, respectively.
-The net effect on our gross margin was an unfavorable impact of 2.6% and 2.3% in fiscal years 2026 and 2025, respectively.
+Provisions for inventory and excess inventory purchase obligations totaled $1.1 billion and $5.3 billion for the first quarter of fiscal years 2027 and 2026, respectively.
+The first quarter of fiscal year 2026 includes $4.5 billion associated with H20 excess inventory and purchase obligations.
+Sales of previously reserved inventory and settlements of excess inventory purchase obligations resulted in a provision release of $103 million and $436 million for the first quarter of fiscal years 2027 and 2026, respectively.
+The net effect on our gross margin was an unfavorable impact of 1.2% and 11.0% in the first quarter of fiscal years 2027 and 2026, respectively.

 Operating Expenses

-| ($ in millions) | |||||||||||||||||||||||
+($ in millions)

 Total Other Income, Net

-| ($ in millions) | |||||||||||||||||||||
+($ in millions)

 Income Taxes

-Income tax expense was $21.4 billion and $11.1 billion for fiscal years 2026 and 2025, respectively.
-Income tax as a percentage of income before income tax was an expense of 15.1% and 13.3% for fiscal years 2026 and 2025, respectively.
+Income tax expense was $11.6 billion and $3.1 billion for the first quarter of fiscal years 2027 and 2026, respectively.
+Income tax as a percentage of income before income tax was 16.6% and 14.3% for the first quarter of fiscal years 2027 and 2026, respectively.

-The effective tax rate increased primarily due to a lower percentage of tax benefits from stock-based compensation, FDDEI, and U.S. federal research tax credit relative to the increase in income before income tax.
+The effective tax rate increased primarily due to a lower percentage of tax benefits from stock-based compensation relative to the increase in income before income tax.

 Liquidity and Capital Resources

-| (In millions) | |||||||||||
+(In millions)

-| (In millions) | |||||||||||
+(In millions)

 Our fixed income security investments include highly rated, diversified investment types and credit exposures with shorter maturities.